Sorry, the content of this store can't be seen by a younger audience. Come back when you're older.

 What We Do & Why We Do It

 Fugee School is a refugee learning centre, recognized by UNHCR Malaysia.
-As the right to public education is stripped away from refugee children, learning centres, like Fugee School, provide children with basic education at the primary and secondary level.
+As the right to public education is stripped away from refugee children, learning centres, like Fugee School, provide children with a holistic value based education.
 Fugee School is a safe space for a child to enjoy their childhood as they explore and learn.
 At the tertiary level, students struggle to gain enrolment into Universities due to financial burden and lack of information.

 Our HiEd Scholarship program and youth programs aim to tackle these issues and increase graduation rate.
 Education is important for refugee children to assimilate into society, improve individual well-being and gain financial stability.
 With support of our various stakeholders, Fugee has created a complete educational journey for a refugee child to learn, grow and become successful agents of change.